Deregistration and liquidationThe page was last modified:

 Deregistration: trading partnership, limited partnership or sole trader

 If you wish to close down a trading partnership, a limited partnership or as a sole trader you can do so by applying for deregistration using an e-service.
-(The e-service is in Swedish and you need a Swedish e-identification to use it.)
+(The e-service is in Swedish and you need a Swedish e-identification.)
 If you cannot use the e-service, use an online form on the Swedish Companies Registration Office website.

 Liquidation: limited company or economic association